 The hard connection number determines the layout of the journal file regarding the number of connections that it can keep a record of.
 The hard connection number must be a value between 240 and 1200 and a multiple of 40, so DB\MaxCo is rounded up to the closest multiple of 40 (or 240) to determine the hard connection number.
+Sometimes the hard connection number is related to the DBMaker license.
+When creating database or starting database with new journal operation, the hard connection number would be max(default value of DB\MaxCo, max users of license) if you don't assign a value to DB\MaxCo in the dmconfig.ini.
+But if you assign a value to DB\MaxCo when creating database or starting database with new journal operation, the hard connection number would be max(default value of DB\MaxCo, the assigned value).
 For more information regarding the hard and soft connection numbers and their effect on database performance, refer to section 17.5, "Tuning Concurrent Processes".

-default value: 32 valid range: 2-1200 see also: DB\UMode, DB\SMode
+see also: DB\UMode, DB\SMode